kerrj/yoloparser/README.md

 </p>

 ### Cons
-* Currently, each frame takes about 700ms, which is pretty slow for vision processing.
+* Currently, processing each frame takes about 700ms, which is pretty slow for vision processing.
 That said, Google has announced Tensorflow Lite coming in the next few months, which will tremendously increase the speed of processing by supporting phones' GPUs.
 * Requires large amounts of data to train detection of new objects (code for the website is intended to help teams with this).